mbalesni/openpilot-pipeline/README.md

 # openpilot-pipeline

-Attempt at reproducing Comma AI's Openpilot model training pipeline.
-WIP
+Comma AI's ADAS software [Openpilot](https://github.com/commaai/openpilot) is open-source, but the code to create training data and train the models is not.
+We attempt to re-create & open-source their full pipeline.